swcarpentry/good-enough-practices-in-scientific-computing/index.md

 and *not* have to spend days remembering what you did last or figuring out what your collaborators have changed while you have been gone.

-Version control also aids *fixability*: having access to every version of code, figures, and data helps you figure out why Figure 4 looks different now than it did last week.
+Second, version control aids *fixability*: having access to every version of code, figures, and data helps you figure out why Figure 4 looks different now than it did last week.
 And finally,